daverosoff/PreTeXtual/README.md

 ![Image of quick panel showing xml id values](media/quickpanel-xrefs.png)

 4. If you set a PreTeXt root file, then ref completion as described above will recursively search for `xml:id` through all your `xi:includes` starting with the indicated root file.
 Run the command "Set PreTeXt Root File" from the Preferences menu or the Command Palette.
-Be sure to use an absolute path name for the value of the setting.
+Be sure to use an absolute path name for the value of the setting, as well as forward slashes (yes, Windows too).

 5. Type `chp`, `sec`, `ssec`, or `sssec` and hit `Tab` to activate the subdivision snippets.
 A blank `title` element is provided and the cursor